EthanThatOneKid/docs_launchpad/README.md

 # Docs Launchpad

-Documentation Launchpad for all of the prpjects  [FartLabs/jsonx](https://github.com/FartLabs/)
+Documentation Launchpad for all of the projects  [FartLabs/jsonx](https://github.com/FartLabs/)

 ## Contribute